-* I was invited to be a radio show guest on Gimme Tinnitus on 1/17.
+* I was a guest on the Gimme Tinnitus radio show on 1/17.
 Listen here.

-* I will be giving a lecture as part of New York Obscura Society’s Obscura Talks, on 12/02 at Unnameable Books.
+* I gave a lecture as part of New York Obscura Society’s Obscura Talks on 12/02 at Unnameable Books.

-* I will be a featured writer in the discussion series The Hustle at Word Books on 11/15.
+* I was a featured writer on the discussion series The Hustle at Word Books on 11/15.

-* I will be moderating a TEDxBushwick panel discussion about “collaborative creation” on 8/12 at Lot 45.
+* I moderated a TEDxBushwick panel discussion about “collaborative creation” on 8/12 at Lot 45.

 * The latest episode of WFUV’s Cityscape with George Bodarky is all about Brooklyn Spaces!
-The episode is available online here.
+It’s available online here.

-* I’ll be speaking on a Kickstarter panel about DIY music venues on 7/25.
-The conversation will address the role of venues in revitalizing music scenes, how to establish new spaces for live music, and the ways emerging spaces are transforming the landscape for musicians and fans alike.
+* I spoke on a Kickstarter panel about DIY music venues on 7/25.
+The conversation addressed the role of venues in revitalizing music scenes, how to establish new spaces for live music, and the ways emerging spaces are transforming the landscape for musicians and fans alike.

-* Sarah Miller of 1010WINS interviewed me about the book on her show!
+* Sarah Miller of 1010WINS interviewed me about Brooklyn Spaces on her show.

 5/18: GoodReads giveaway